 The ‘Chosen People’ of ancient Israel, captured by Babylon, dreamed of rebuilding their empire.
-When Persia’s King Cyrus defeated Babylon, he helped helped realize that dream.
-The people acclaim Cyrus as an agent of Yahweh, “Thus says the Lord to his anointed, Cyrus.”
+When Persia’s King Cyrus defeated Babylon, he helped the Chosen people realize that dream.
+The people therefore acclaim Cyrus as an agent of Yahweh, “Thus says the Lord to his anointed, Cyrus.”
 “It is I who arm you, though you know me not.”
-The ‘Chosen People’ of Jesus’ era, with Rome’s help, also dream of rebuilding their empire with Rome’s help and thus acclaim Caesar.
-Jesus is establishing the Community of God on earth, which marks the end of empire.
-Thus, the Herodians do not acclaim Jesus.
+The ‘Chosen People’ of Jesus’ era, the Herodians, with Rome’s help, also dream of rebuilding their empire and therefore acclaim Caesar.
+Since in the midst of this Jesus is establishing the Community of God on earth that marks the end of empire, the Herodians do not acclaim Jesus.
 They plot to harm Jesus and have a hand in murdering him.
 As part of their plot, the Herodians ask Jesus a question, “Is it lawful to pay tax to Caesar or not?”
 The Herodians think they’ve trapped Jesus in empire and its values.
 Whether Jesus says “Yes” or “No,” he will be judged in reference to an empire, Rome’s or Israel’s.
-But Jesus is not trapped in empire.
-He is establishing the Community of God on earth in empire’s place.
-He rejects the “Yes,” or “No” trap.
+But Jesus is free of empire and its God, and free for the Community of God on earth that replaces it all.
+Jesus therefore rejects the “Yes,” or “No” trap.
 Instead, he asks for “the coin that pays the tax.”
-The Israelite Herodians hand over the Roman coin to which Jesus asks, “Whose image is this and whose inscription?”
-Replying “Caesar’s,” the Herodians prove they are trapped in empire by possessing that coin with that image.
-But the Herodians too are possessed, bearing in their behavior the image of a false god, Caesar Tiberius.
+The Herodians hand over the Roman coin to which Jesus asks, “Whose image is this and whose inscription?”
+They reply “Caesar’s.”
+The Herodians prove it is they who are trapped in empire.
+They possess the coin whose image they bear, the false God Caesar Tiberius.

 “Cowardice asks the question – is it safe?
 Expediency asks the question – is it politic?
 Vanity asks the question – is it popular?
 But conscience asks the question – is it right?
 And there comes a time when one must take a position that is neither safe, nor politic, nor popular; but one must take it because it is right.”
 (Dr. Martin Luther King Jr.)